sravimohan/angular-testing-patterns/README.md

       - Front-end tests should prioritize critical and complex UI logic.
       - Back-end tests should cover business logic and data integrity.
       - Avoid enforcing the same testing rules for both; tailor strategies to the specific needs of each layer.
-  - **Additional interesting thoughts,**
+  - **Additional Interesting Thoughts:**
-    - [TDD, Where Did It All Go Wrong (Ian Cooper)](https://www.youtube.com/watch?v=EZ05e7EMOLM), Even though talks about TDD and not specificaly about Front End, the concepts are universal and is a fantastic talk.
-Highly recomended.
+    - [TDD, Where Did It All Go Wrong (Ian Cooper)](https://www.youtube.com/watch?v=EZ05e7EMOLM): Even though this talk is about TDD and not specifically about the front end, the concepts are universal and it is a fantastic talk.
+Highly recommended.
     - [Kent C. Dodds – Write tests.
 Not too many.
-Mostly integration](https://www.youtube.com/watch?v=Fha2bVoC8SE&list=PLV5CVI1eNcJgNqzNwcs4UKrlJdhfDjshf&t=11s).
-Kent, is a very well known developer/educator mostly in the react world.
+Mostly integration](https://www.youtube.com/watch?v=Fha2bVoC8SE&list=PLV5CVI1eNcJgNqzNwcs4UKrlJdhfDjshf&t=11s): Kent is a very well-known developer/educator mostly in the React world.
 He is also the creator of the Epic Web Stack.
-    - [Grug on Testing](https://grugbrain.dev/#grug-on-testing), If you are not familiar with this legendary website you should find a quite afternoon and read the whole thing.
-It is hilarious and worth the time just for the laughts you are going to have.
+    - [Grug on Testing](https://grugbrain.dev/#grug-on-testing): If you are not familiar with this legendary website, you should find a quiet afternoon and read the whole thing.
+It is hilarious and worth the time just for the laughs you are going to have.

 ## Pragmatic Unit Testing Guidelines in Angular